i traveled to mexico city

 Um-hum.
 See, I am not a drinker, could not drink alcohol for the rest of my life and miss it not.
 I’ve mentioned this before, but in case you haven’t read it: I like it, yet go without it for weeks (unlike certain foods, I love food).
 After nights of dinners drinking lemonade (BTW: the lemonade I had there was the best ever), towards the end of the trip, probably two nights before we had to leave, I was asked to have a drink, just one, so we could toast.
 Come on! they said.

 — like no other I had ever (or since) tasted.
 Then I had another.
 Fine.
 Dinner over. 🤗

 mar·ga·ri·ta | mär-gə-ˈrē-tə: a cocktail consisting of tequila, lime or lemon juice, and an orange-flavored liqueur

 I will cut to the chase; otherwise, I’ll write about that night for a half-hour or more, and I still have to do yoga and eat dinner.
-Four of us (German rep in Mexico, his Mexican girlfriend, the owner of the company I worked for, and yours truly) ended up … Hmm.
+So here it goes: five of us (German rep in Mexico, his Mexican girlfriend, an Italian rep, one of the owners of the company I worked for, and yours truly) ended up … hmm.
 I want to write and convey it properly, and don’t think I can tell the end of the story without the backbone.